bambooforest/IntroDataScience_Fall_2022/3_data/README.md

     ## Neuveville               20.6
     ## Porrentruy               26.6

 What are the columns?
 What their data types?
 What are the rows?
+Again, we can use the structure function `str()` and pass it the dataset’s name.

 ``` r
 str(swiss)